-Given the restrictions in the Bank Act on the ability of any person to acquire a significant interest in a bank without ministerial consent, and the absolute statutory bar on any person being a major shareholder of a large bank unless such person is themselves widely held within the meaning of the Bank Act, without a change in Canadian banking laws, a person may undertake an acquisition of a large Canadian bank only by way of amalgamation (or merger) of the acquirer with the Canadian bank.
-Any such transaction will be subject to approval by two-thirds of the shareholders of the bank, by OSFI and by the Minister.
-The Bank Act prescribes factors that the Minister must take into account in considering such transaction, including, without limitation: the sources of continued of the voting shares of such a corporation or in excess of 25 per cent of the equity interest in such a corporation.
-A person has a substantial investment in an unincorporated entity where such a person (together with all entities controlled by such a person) beneficially owns in excess of 25 per cent of the ownership interests, however divided, in such an unincorporated entity.
+herself widely held within the meaning of the Bank Act, without a change in Canadian banking laws, a person may undertake an acquisition of a large Canadian bank only by way of amalgamation (or merger) of the acquirer with the Canadian bank.
+Any such transaction will be subject to approval by two-thirds of the shareholders of the bank, OSFI and the Minister.
+The Bank Act prescribes factors that the Minister must take into account in considering such transaction, including, without limitation:

-financial support for the amalgamated bank; the opinion of the Superintendent regarding the extent to which the proposed corporate structure of the amalgamated bank and its affiliates may affect the supervision and regulation of the amalgamated bank, having regard to the nature and extent of the proposed activities to be undertaken by it and the nature and degree of supervision and regulation applying to such proposed activities; and whether the transaction is in the best interests of the Canadian financial system.
+- a the sources of continued financial support for the amalgamated bank; - b the opinion of the Superintendent of Financial Institutions (Superintendent) regarding the extent to which the proposed corporate structure of the amalgamated bank and its affiliates may affect the supervision and regulation of the amalgamated bank, having regard to the nature and extent of the proposed activities to be undertaken by it, and the nature and degree of supervision and regulation applying to such proposed activities; and - c whether the transaction is in the best interests of the Canadian financial system.

 In addition, the amalgamated bank will still be subject to Canadian regulatory, ownership and control restrictions to the extent that it remains a bank existing under the Bank Act.
-If the amalgamated bank is organised outside Canada following the completion of the amalgamation, its activities in Canada will remain subject to the Bank Act.
-Given the central position played by Canadian domestic banks in the Canadian financial services sector, it is hard to contemplate the successful completion at this time of any transaction by which the Canadian government would allow a large Canadian bank to be acquired by a foreign bank, even by way of amalgamation, under circumstances where the amalgamated bank would not continue its existence as a bank under the Bank Act.
-Further, due to the regulatory restrictions on any person acquiring a significant interest (i.e., in excess of 10 per cent of any class of shares of a bank) without further ministerial consent and the outright statutory bar to anyone becoming a major owner of a bank unless the acquirer is also widely held, within the meaning of the Bank Act, it would be difficult for an acquirer to pledge its equity in a bank in context of financing an amalgamation with the Canadian bank, to any significant extent.
+If the amalgamated bank is organised outside Canada, following the completion of the amalgamation, its activities in Canada will remain subject to the Bank Act.
+Given the central position played by Canadian domestic banks in the Canadian financial services sector, it is hard to contemplate the successful completion at this time of any transaction by which the government would allow a large Canadian bank to be acquired by a foreign bank, even by way of amalgamation, under circumstances where the amalgamated bank would not continue its existence as a bank under the Bank Act.
+Further, due to the regulatory restrictions on any person acquiring a significant interest (i.e., in excess of 10 per cent of any class of shares of a bank) without further ministerial consent and the outright statutory bar to anyone becoming a major owner of a bank unless the acquirer is also widely held, within the meaning of the Bank Act, it would be difficult for an acquirer to pledge its equity in a bank in context of financing an amalgamation with the Canadian bank to any significant extent.
 A bank is permitted to pledge its assets as security for its own obligations, but only to the extent that the grant of such security falls within the bank's internal policies relating to the grant of security, which policies are reviewed regularly by OSFI.